junxit/us-congress-bills-117/bill.md

   - **(2)** *Report on evaluations* Not later than 180 days after the completion of the evaluation under paragraph (1), the Director shall submit to Congress and make widely available to the public a report that includes—
     - **(A)** the results of the evaluation; and
     - **(B)** any recommendations for administrative and legislative action that could optimize the effectiveness of the grants awarded under this section.
-- **(i)** *Authorization of appropriations* For each of fiscal years 2022 through 2026, there are authorized out of funds appropriated to the National Science Foundation, $10,000,000 to carry out the activities under this section.
+- **(i)** *Authorization of appropriations* For each of fiscal years 2023 through 2027, there are authorized to be appropriated to the National Science Foundation $10,000,000 to carry out the activities under this section.

 ## § 3.
 NASEM report on mathematical and statistical modeling education in prekindergarten through 12th grade